Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Background and Simulation Details

 Our lattice calculations make use of several ensembles of four-flavor gauge-field configurations generated by the MILC collaboration (details are given below in \cref{subsec:lattice}).
 With one exception, these ensembles are generated in the limit of isospin symmetry (that is, with the up- and down-quark masses set to be equal) and without dynamical QED.
 Converting our numerical results into physical units requires the selection of a set of physical inputs which determine the quark masses and the overall energy scale.

-Our approach to scale setting follows the prescription introduced in Refs.~\cite{HPQCD:2004hdp,MILC:2004qnl} and extended to charm in \cite{FermilabLattice:2014tsy}.
-The energy scale is fixed by the pion decay constant $f_{\pi^+}$.
+Our choices for the inputs for the quark masses follow the prescription introduced in Refs.~\cite{HPQCD:2004hdp,MILC:2004qnl} and extended to charm in \cite{FermilabLattice:2014tsy}.
 The masses of the $u$, $d$, and $s$ quarks are determined by the masses of the $\pi^+, K^0$, and $K^+$ mesons, and the $c$ quark mass is fixed by the mass of the $D_s^+$ meson.
-In the ``isospin-symmetric, pure-QCD world'' matching our simulations, with equal up- and down-quark masses and without QED, we use the following inputs to define the physical point:
+While in Refs.~\cite{HPQCD:2004hdp,MILC:2004qnl,FermilabLattice:2014tsy} the energy scale is fixed by the pion decay constant $f_{\pi^+}$, here we employ the $\Omega^-$ baryon mass.